ofdryads/miniageOS/README.md

 - Compiles with a custom hosts file so that your phone will "hard-block" any domains you choose
 - Preserves all existing apps, settings, and other user data on phones that already have LineageOS installed
 - Pulls the most recent LineageOS updates and device-specific vendor updates from their official sources before building so the phone stays up to date
-- Allows you to extract only the "proprietary blobs" you need for your device
+- Allows you to extract only the "proprietary blobs" you want AND need for your device
 - Does not include any app store or Google Play Services in the system image
 - For Pixels, replaces the default LineageOS camera app with the higher-quality Google camera app, without needing GApps, Google Play Services, or microG
 - Optionally sets the phone to grayscale and night mode (blue light filter)